aya-prover/aya-dev/note/early-changelog.md

 This file contains the changelog of the Aya language 0.x.

+## 0.15

+Supported command line module path and load libraries, set `resolveInfo` in module loader, delayed equations on flex-flex cases, added `GenericAyaParser`, refactored with `AyaParserImpl`, `base` no longer depends on `parser`, distinguished `suc` and `sucMut`, used adaptive terminal style in CLI, added more unit tests for coverage, refactored unify, freezeHoles before substitution, normalize if scope error, abstracted over implementation for env, improved `visitDataCall` on normalization, normalize when building subst for constructors, supported '"' in prompts, replaced `impossible` with `()`, improved code on lib, import `List` in `Vec`, nuked BinOpCollector, deleted `Pat::type`, `Tuple::type`, `Prim::type`, `Absurd::type`, handled file create and delete event in LSP, checked both core and concrete, searched definition in the whole library, added goto def. for module and import commands, highlight occurrences, skip defVars from skipped modules, renamed `cons` to `:<` everywhere and defined square, rewrited concrete distiller w/ pattern matching.

+The foundation of TERCK is built.
+The language server has gained wonderful features.

 ## 0.14

 Upgraded some dependencies, start using our repackaged commonmark-java with jpms,